Cardano-Fans/crfa-block-monitor/README.md

 ## Building Native Image

-The native image is built using GraalVM 21 and produces a lightweight, fast-starting executable suitable for containers and resource-constrained environments.
+The native image is built using GraalVM 24 LTS and produces a lightweight, fast-starting executable suitable for containers and resource-constrained environments.